Constellation-Labs/documentation-hub/validate/setup-guides/aws/sg.md

 Click on **`Save rules`**.

+**[REPEAT](#constellation-sg-rules)** This process for ports `9010-9011`.

 :::info
 Ports 9000 and 9001 are used for a Public (9000) and Peer-to-Peer (9001) **API** access.
 Ports 9000 and 9001 are configurable and can be independent (to your needs) on the Hypergraph Global Layer0 or State Channel network you connect to.
-Node Operators will need to learn what ports are opened for access to the State Channels, and update their firewall (change) accordingly
+Node Operators will need to learn what ports are opened for access to the State Channels, and update their firewall (change) accordingly.

+The port numbers selected should not matter; however, for non-advanced users, using the ports mentioned in the above section is recommended.
 :::

-### MAINNET 2.0 LAUNCH REQUIREMENT
+## MainNet 2.0 Launch Requirements

 It is **highly** recommended that you use `nodectl` to install and control/admin your Node.

 Please add to your firewall configuration ports `9010-9011` to allow access to your MainNet 2.0 Validator Node's `Layer1` connection.
 To accomplish this, repeat the exact same steps you used to open up ports `9000-9001`.